Shannon Mace, Esq., MPH – Executive Director

 While in law school, Laura worked at Delaware Volunteer Legal Services, Inc. and participated in the Delaware Civil Law Clinic, representing victims of domestic violence seeking custody and civil protective orders.
 Laura graduated from Widener University School of Law in 2008 and was awarded the Christine M. McDermott Legacy Award for Outstanding Performance in Widener’s Clinical Program and Ongoing Dedication to Pro Bono Legal Service that same year.
 Laura is admitted to practice law in Pennsylvania and New Jersey.

-Eileen joined HELP: MLP in 2021 as a staff attorney where she supports the Foundation of Delaware County’s Healthy Start and Nurse-Family Partnership programs and focuses her practice on housing and consumer issues.
+Eileen joined HELP: MLP in 2021 where she supports HELP: MLP’s collaboration with the Foundation of Delaware County’s Healthy Start, Nurse-Family Partnership, and Housing Opportunities for Equity (HOPE) programs and focuses her practice on housing and consumer issues.
 Prior to joining HELP: MLP, she spent seven years as a civil litigation associate at Faegre, Drinker, Biddle & Reath LLP in Philadelphia, Pennsylvania where she practiced in state and federal courts throughout the country.
 Eileen maintained a deep commitment to addressing the legal needs of underserved populations while in private practice, including serving as a child advocate with the Support Center for Child Advocates, representing individuals facing homelessness with the Homeless Advocacy Project, and assisting clients with family law matters with Philadelphia VIP.
 Eileen graduated cum laude from the Kline School of Law at Drexel University and holds a B.A. in American Studies, with honors, from Franklin & Marshall College.
 She is admitted to practice in Pennsylvania and New Jersey.

 Philadelphia Office